The Magic of Story

 Author Visits

 My basic program is an interactive assembly.
 Children form a poetry troupe on the spot and perform poems.
 Faculty, staff members, and the entire audience also join in with chorale speaking.
-Then I show a slide program which emphasizes the importance of reading, where ideas come from, the making of multiple rough drafts, the patience and persistence involved in being an author.
+The assemblies include a PowerPoint slide presentation which emphasizes the importance of reading, where ideas come from, the making of multiple rough drafts, the patience and persistence involved in being an author.
 Research strategies, involvement with illustrators, use of pertinent details, the importance of setting, development of character, point of view, and problems with plot are included.

 I do three programs a day.
-Because of the interactive nature of the program, I find it works best to have mixed grade levels - for example, some of each grade in each of the three assemblies.
-I like to have older children work with younger ones.
+Because of the interactive nature of the program, I find it works best to have some children who can read in each assembly.
 Students get the most out of the program when they have been introduced to my books in advance.

-Fees: For the 2008 - 2009 school year, my fee is $1200 for a full day, $800 for a half day, plus mileage.
-If overnight, my fee is $1500 plus transportation.
+Due to the economic downturn, I have lowered my fees.
+For visits not requiring an overnight stay, my fee is $1000 for a full day - three presentations plus book signing - with no mileage charges.
+If overnight, my fee is $1200 plus transportation.
+Fees for visits outside the US will be negotiated.
 Contact me at authorK@aol.com if you are interested in discussing a visit to your school.

 Recent Author Visits